 Standard College does offer assistance with financial aid services for students.
 There are no other on-campus Standard College services available with regards to the topics listed above.

 Students and staff are provided with information about off-campus services.
-Please see the Off-Campus Services section listed at the end of this document.
+See pages 51-53.

 Disciplinary procedures for students, faculty, and staff in cases of alleged dating violence, domestic violence, sexual assault or stalking